JosephCrispell/basicPlotteR/README.md

 ## Author: Joseph Crispell
 ## Repository created: 23-04-19
 ## Licence: GPL-3
-An R package containing all the functions I have developed to make plotting with base R a little easier
+An R package containing all the functions I have developed to make plotting in R a little easier

 Package can be directly installed into R using:
 ```